kubevirt/monitoring/docs/runbooks/CDIDataImportCronOutdated.md

-2. If the issue does not resolve itself, or, if you have changed the default storage class in the cluster, you must delete the existing boot sources (datavolumes or volumesnapshots) in the cluster namespace that are configured with the previous default storage class.
+2. If the issue does not resolve itself, or, if you have changed the default storage class in the cluster, you must delete the existing boot sources (data volumes or volume snapshots) in the cluster namespace that are configured with the previous default storage class.
 The CDI will recreate the data volumes with the newly configured default storage class.